psycho9773/LockoutsManyAltsHandleIT/README.md

 # LockoutsManyAltsHandleIT

-> ⚠️ This addon is currently in **BETA**.
+> ⚠️ This addon is currently in **ALPHA**.
 Features and data WILL change!
-      Almost 2/3 of the way done.
+      Almost 4/5 of the way done.

 A World of Warcraft Retail addon to manage and view lockouts across multiple characters.

 ## 🔧 Features

-- Display all custom, raid, dungeon, quest, or rare lockouts across all of your alternate character's.
+- Display custom, raid, dungeon, quest, or rare lockouts across all of your alternate character's.
 - Paged display showing 10 characters at a time up to 100 character's (max is 64 currently)
 - Moveable, zoomable, scrollable with settings saved across all character's
 - Simple, clean interface with no dependencies